 This way, all the data enrichment an ABM you're paying for isn't going to waste :-) Below is an in depth walk through of how personalization tokens look and work.

 1. In the Copy

 A common use for personalization tokens would be greeting a user by their first name if that attribute is known in Drift.
-Though we see personalization tokens used most often in Sales sequences email playbooks, we encourage users to think about using them in chat playbooks as well.
+We encourage users to think about using them in chat playbooks.
 Here's how to add a personalization token to a greeting in a Leadbot playbook:

-You will also notice that we added a "default" this is what will display if first name is not a known attribute for a contact in Drift.
-In this example the end user will either be greeted with "Hey (first name)!" or "Hey there!"
+You will also notice that there is a "default" this will display if first name is not a known attribute for a contact in Drift.

 2. Retrieving information for the attribute fields